mpampuch/new-ibex-project-template/README.md

 You should be redirected to RStudio Server.

 RStudio Server requires you to be authenticated.
-The credentials should be in the Studio Server initialiation output
+The credentials should be in the RStudio Server initialiation output

 ```bash
 user: KAUST_USERNAME